dediprakasa/deprak.github.io/menu/portfolio.md

 #### **Mupis**

 A less sophisticated version of the previous app.
-In this app, the user can only see movie and its detail.
-I did not build server for this app because all the data are obtained directly from [The Movie Database API.](https://developers.themoviedb.org/3)
+In this app, the user can only see the movie and its detail.
+I did not build a server for this app because all the data are obtained directly from [The Movie Database API.](https://developers.themoviedb.org/3)

 ![/uploads/Portfolio.png](https://app.forestry.io/sites/laat0xif7me2lg/body-media//uploads/Portfolio.png)